ABOUT THE GILI ECO TRUST

 To support the SATGAS, the main dive shops on Trawangan established the NGO Gili Eco Trust in 2002.
 The idea was to encourage a reef donation of 50,000IDR (€4, US$5) per diver, to financially assist the initiative of SATGAS.
 This donation was chiefly used to pay the SATGAS employees, to place buoys to limit anchoring, to restore the reefs, and to organize many other environmental projects to protect and restore the natural environment around the islands whilst boosting sustainable tourism.

-In the meantime, Gili Eco Trust has grown and expanded its activities from marine conservation to waste management and sustainable eco tourism.
-From 2004, Gili Eco Trust started the Biorock project, creating artificial reefs and restoring the natural habitat of thousands of fish in previously destroyed and overfished areas of the reef.
+The Gili Eco Trust has grown and expanded its activities from marine conservation to waste management and sustainable eco-tourism.
+In 2004, Gili Eco Trust started the Biorock project.
+The creation of artificial reefs and restoring the natural habitat of thousands of fish in previously destroyed and overfished areas of the reef.

 Our mission is to create a sustainable island.
 To promote ecotourism and provide a healthy environment for working animals.
 To restore our coral reefs and to replenish our natural fish populations.
 To ensure that all waste created on Gili T is reduced to minimum levels and managed and separated properly for recycling projects where materials can be transported off the island.